Contents

 Although the Sigma has a different finish to Fujifilm bodies and lenses that I’m used to, it still feels and looks good on the camera.
 And it’s small, measuring only 60mm (length) x 67mm (diameter) and looks balanced when the lens hood is fitted.
 As you’d expect for its size, it’s also light – weighing in at a featherweight 280g.

 The other noticeable difference with the Sigma is that there is no aperture ring like you come to expect from Fujifilm XF lenses, which is something I very much like about them.
 The lens is also without a dedicated focus switch.
-This isn’t a concern for me because I rarely shoot in manual focus; it’s easily overridden to make fine adjustments when in autofocus, and the camera can easily be set to manual with the switch on the body.
+This isn’t a concern for me because I rarely shoot in manual focus; it’s easily overridden for fine adjustments when in autofocus, and the camera can be set to manual with the switch on the body.

 The lens glass is coated in Sigma’s Super Multi-Layer coating, designed to reduce flare and ghosting in backlit conditions.
 A lens hood is also included to help keep those stray light rays out, which can negatively affect rendering performance.